MemoThai/aseprite-thai-font/README.md

 # aseprite-thai-font
-Aseprite is expected to lack GPOS support(?), which means that the positions of vowels that use the mark are not displayed correctly, especially the M$ font (and it also scale font in weird ways), so we have worked around creating a new font that displays Thai characters correctly, which is now included in themes.
+Aseprite (ver < 1.3.12-beta) is expected to lack GPOS support(?), which means that the positions of vowels that use the mark are not displayed correctly, especially the M$ font (and it also scale font in weird ways), so we have worked around creating a new font that displays Thai characters correctly, which is now included in themes.

 ![example thai text](docs/example_1.png)